OSGeo/grass-website/content/about/privacy.md

 We use IP anonymisation for the analysis with Matomo.
 This means that your IP address is shortened before analysis so that it can no longer be clearly assigned to you.

-If you do not agree to the storage and use of your data, you can deactivate the storage and use here.
-In this case, an opt-out cookie will be stored in your browser, which prevents Matomo from storing usage data.
-If you delete your cookies, this will have the effect that the Matomo opt-out cookie will also be deleted.
-The opt-out must be reactivated when you visit our site again.